ecadlabs/signatory/docs/cli.md

 ## Importing the generated key using signatory-cli

-A private key can be imported into any of the backend vaults (except: AWS & ledger) using the below command.
+A private key can be imported into any of the backend vaults (except: AWS,file & ledger) using the below command.
 If you import an encrypted key, the `signatory-cli` command will prompt you for the password.

 ```bash